johnbender/writing/_posts/2014-06-22-complexity-how-hard-is-that-climb.md

 ## Polynomial Time

-Informally the class **P** is the class of problems that can be solved in polynomial time, or the class of problems that can be solved in a number of steps that is a polynomial function of the size of the input.
+Informally the class **P** is the class of problems that can be solved in polynomial time, or in other words the class of problems that can be solved in a number of steps that is a polynomial function of the size of the input.
 A slightly more formal definition of polynomial time problems:

 > A problem is in P if there exists a Turing machine that can decide an instance of the problem in a number of steps that is a polynomial function of the size of the input.